Skip to main content

 I'm an investigator on the Wellcome Trust funded birth cohort Children Growing Up in Liverpool and Civic Data Cooperative data linkage initiative.

 I lead the Care and Health Informatics theme for the NIHR Applied Research Collaboration (Northwest Coast).
-I am making contriibutions to the new NW Secure Data Initiative to enable evaluations to include data across different siloes using a 'bring your own data' approach.
+I bring my research expertise to the development of the NW Secure Data Environment to enable system-wide evaluations, using data across different organisational siloes using a 'bring your own data' approach.

 We are working with partners across the north to use routinely collected data to help clinicians provide better care for their patients.